ParticlePeter/Erupted-V2/README.md

 You'll find example modules in `examples/platform` for wayland, xcb and xlib.
 Copy the whole module or its content into your project end possibly edit its name and imported platform module.
 If you figure out which dependencies are available for other platform extensions, please notify me through an issue or send me a PR.

+Reasoning for the redesign:
+Platform extensions work with types, and possibly functions, defined in platform specific C headers like `windows.h` or `X11/Xlib.h`.
+Most important use case of these extensions is arguably platform surface mechanics.
+The third party library `glfw3` is a solid way to deal with Vulkan platform surfaces in a platform agnostic way.
+However, by design, `glfw3` does not support surface unrelated platform extensions (e.g. `VK_KHR_external_memory_win32`).
+The only official platform API (as in being part of the dlang standard lib/runtime) is the windows API, but luckily ports of other platform APIs do exist in the dub registry.
+ErupteD should not rely on unofficial dependencies, as they may brake or become deprecated.
+Moreover, specifying several different platform dependencies in dub.sdle/.json does pollute the local dub cache with foreign platform projects, even if they are usable on the current platform (e.g. `xlib-d` on windows platform).

 Generating Bindings
 -------------------